7 Tips For Getting A Bad Credit Mortgage Application Approved

 An alternative is to try with an explanatory letter; however, the formal route is to add an entry to your credit file explaining extenuating circumstances to your credit file or to address non-factual information contained in your credit history.

 The problem you’ll find is that you have a limited word number.
 You only get 200 words to explain yourself.
-So, in addition to a NOC, provide further information by attaching an explanatory letter to your application so that the lender reviewing your circumstances has complete clarity.
+So, in addition to an NOC, provide further information by attaching an explanatory letter to your application so that the lender reviewing your circumstances has complete clarity.

 To be sure you’re using the NOC approach wisely you can read our post “Does a Notice of Correction Help or Hinder?”
 Because it can do both depending on how and why you use it.

-• Close unused credit accounts
+- Close unused credit accounts

 Any credit you have available to you is considered for a credit assessment.
-Your debt ratio is based on credit available and not your total debts outstanding.
+Your debt ratio is based on the credit available and not your total debts outstanding.
 For that reason, if you have had a credit card in the past and cut it up and left the account dormant, that’s still officially a line of credit you have.
 You can call up and get a new card then use that to run up debt.

 Mail order companies are another thing to consider as many will extend a certain amount of finance, such as £1,500 and even increase that periodically if you prove you’re good with managing your account by repaying always on time.

 You could be extended finance with a limit of £300 on a first purchase, then regularly use that account and have your maximum borrowing limit increased from £300 to £3,000.
-It is worth reviewing any credit accounts you have, check the limits in place for each and whatever you don’t use, contact the company to request the account be closed.
+It is worth reviewing any credit accounts you have, checking the limits in place for each and whatever you don’t use, contact the company to request the account be closed.

 By closing dormant accounts that give you access to credit, you will lower your available debt and thereby increase the amount you can afford to borrow.